Find out the truth from attorneys working in the field.

 In truth, collection agencies will go to great lengths, often up to filing lawsuits against you, to try and recoup the balance.
 On the flip side, if you’re willing to work with them, many will also offer payment plans, and negotiate the balance and interest rate in debt settlement.
 The key is acting on it as soon as you can.
 “Often, creditors will accept payment plans in lieu of filing lawsuits, but they have very little incentive to make a “deal” after they already have a judgment,” says Skrabanek.

-3. Myth: Bankruptcy is the best option
+3. Bankruptcy is the best option

 Carrying debt can be overwhelming, and many people believe that bankruptcy is their only option – or their best option – hoping it will eliminate their debts quickly and help them get on with their lives.